kcroker/coupling_tool/README.md

 Distributions for individual binary parameters of systems with fractional error performance worse than 1% will be saved to `detailed_errors.pdf`.

-For cases that show large fractional errors, you can add the `--bad` flag to a validation run and get a linear scale around +/- 10% fractional error.
+For cases that show large fractional errors, you can add the `--bad` flag to a validation run and get a linear scale around +/- 10% fractional error, and logarithmic otherwise.

 ## Caveats and Todo